 'Glass House' Chronicles The Sharp Decline Of An All-American Factory Town

-Once a thriving factory town, Lancaster, Ohio is now beset by underemployment and drug abuse.
-Shelly Metcalf hide caption Lancaster, Ohio, the home of the Fortune 500 company Anchor Hocking, was once a bustling center of industry and employment.
+Lancaster, Ohio, the home of the Fortune 500 company Anchor Hocking, was once a bustling center of industry and employment.
+At its peak following World War II, Lancaster's hometown company was the world's largest maker of glass tableware and employed more than 5,000 town residents.

 Comments